 Because tourism is all about people.
 Holland realized it.

-I can not help wondering what would be like if Serbia has decided to present in this way.
+We can not help wondering what would be like if Serbia has decided to present in this way.
 If Serbia is human, what would that human look like?
-Ok, like a woman (no argue about that, due to the feminine noun).
+Ok, like a woman (no argue about that, due to the feminine noun of the name).
 But what kind of women – young, modern, with a cheerful spirit, or perhaps an elderly lady tired of life?

 Just for fun: Guess which countries the following people represent